 Sure, most of the small shops and restaurants are closed, as well as a majority of museums.
 But you might be surprised to discover that there's actually a lot of things still open on Christmas and New Year's Day in Paris.

-There's a French website that gives a list of museums open in Paris and Ile-de-France open on Christmas and New Year's Eve (noteworthy openings are the Centre Pompidou and the Musée Jacquemart André).
+There's a French website that gives a list of museums open in Paris and Ile-de-France open on New Year's Day (open is ouvert, closed is fermé; noteworthy openings are the Musée d'Orsay, Centre Pompidou and the Musée Jacquemart André).

 The Christmas markets are not open on Christmas Day and most close before the 31st, but you can visit the Grande Roue Ferris wheel, both ice rinks (from December 17th, at Hôtel de Ville, Eiffel Tower, and Charlety stadium), the free merry-go-rounds, the Eiffel Tower, and Parisian cemeteries (Père Lachaise, Montparnasse, Montmartre, Passy, etc.).